wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 3.&emsp;It is pointless to believe that controlling the outcome of misthought can result in healing.
 ^2^When you are fearful, you have chosen wrongly.
 ^3^Fear coming from your wrong choice, is why you feel responsible for being fearful.
-^4^You must change your mind, not your behA.V.I.our, and changing your mind <em>is</em> a matter of willingness.
+^4^You must change your mind, not your behA.V.I.our, and changing your mind *is* a matter of willingness.
 ^5^You do not need guidance except at the mind level.
 ^6^Correction belongs only at the level where change is possible.
 ^7^Change does not mean anything at the symptom level, where correction cannot work.